-Securities Sold Under Agreements to Repurchase Table 13 (dollars in thousands) ' March 31, 2020 D December 31, 2019 Private Institutions \$ 600,000 \$ 600,000 Government Entities 3,206 4,306 Total Securities Sold Under Agreements to Repurchase \$ 603,206 \$ 604,306
+Securities Sold Under Agreements to Repurchase

+(dollars in thousands) March 31, 2020 December 31, 2019 Private Institutions \$ 600,000 \$ 600,000 Government Entities 3,206 4,306 Total Securities Sold Under Agreements to Repurchase \$ 603,206 \$ 604,306

 Securities sold under agreements to repurchase was \$603.2 million as of March 31, 2020, relatively unchanged from December 31, 2019.
 As of March 31, 2020, the weighted-average maturity was 419 days for our repurchase agreements with government entities and 3.7 years for our repurchase agreements with private institutions.
-Some of our repurchase agreements with private institution or in some cases by either the private institution or the Company.
+Some of our repurchase agreements with private institutions may be terminated at earlier specified dates by the private institution or in some cases by either the private institution or the Company.
 If all such agreements were to terminate at the earliest possible date, the weighted-average maturity for our repurchase agreements with private institutions would decrease to 3.2 years.
 As of March 31, 2020, the weighted-average interest rate for outstanding agreements with government entities and private institutions was 1.27% and 2.68%, respectively, with all rates being fixed.
 Each of our repurchase agreements is accounted for as a collateralized financing arrangement (i.e., a secured borrowing) and not as a sale and subsequent repurchase of securities.